GAIA-Inova/decomposite-collections/README.md

 Funded by the Beauftragte der Bundesregierung für Kultur und Medien (Federal Government Commissioner for Culture and Media).
 Supported by the Faculty of Architecture and Urbanism of the University of São Paulo (FAU-USP) C4Ai – INOVA-USP and GAIA.

-For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see the file, "LICENSE.txt," in this repository.
+For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see the file, [LICENSE.txt](LICENSE.txt), in this repository.
 BSD Simplified License.